ay-learn/gauss-LU/.github/README.md

-# makefile
-makefile for c files and unit test
+# resolution of system with gauss LU
+using
+- langaue c
+- make file
+- test files